 You can also use it to promote any freebies, special offers, or your social media!

-My books are meant for all adults interested in psychological suspense, as well as people intrigued by social engineering, esoteric history, mind control programs, strategy and corruption in the intelligence profession and government, twists and turns, eccentric characters, and flipping secret agent fiction on its head.
+My books are meant for all adults interested in psychological suspense.
+Also people intrigued by social engineering, esoteric history, mind control programs, strategy and corruption in the intelligence profession and government.
+And those that love twists and turns, eccentric characters, and flipping secret agent fiction on its head.

 Maximizing Your Book Description